yenniejun/yenniejun.github.io/src/content/books/20200314 wuthering-heights.md

 tags: ["Fiction"]
 link: "https://www.goodreads.com/book/show/6185.Wuthering_Heights"
 rating: 4.2
+description: "This book was my favorite book back in 8th grade.
+I re-read it again nearly ten years later, and I realize why I loved the book so much.
+It is so vivid and unique in its plot and characterization and spirit."
 ---
 This book was my favorite book back in 8th grade.
 I re-read it again nearly ten years later, and I realize why I loved the book so much.
 It is so vivid and unique in its plot and characterization and spirit.